-SURVEY SEASON FOR YEAR-ROUND ACTIVE NLEBs: March 1 - November 15
+SURVEY SEASON FOR YEAR-ROUND ACTIVE NLEBs: March 1 - October 15

 While NLEBs may be captured in every month of the year in occupied coastal plain regions, the late fall/early winter is not an optimal time to conduct surveys because of lower and inconsistent temperatures as well as reduced availability of insect prey.
-Capture of reproductive adult females (i.e., pregnant, lactating, or post-lactating) and/or young of the year between March 1 - November 15 confirms year-round presence of NLEB and the presence of a maternity colony in the area.
+Capture of reproductive adult females77 (i.e., pregnant, lactating, or post-lactating) and/or young of the year between March 1 - October 15 confirms year-round presence of NLEB and the presence of a maternity colony in the area.
 Since adult males and non-reproductive females have commonly been found summering with maternity colonies, radio-tracking results will be relied upon to help determine the presence or absence of a maternity colony or large concentrations of bats in the area when only males and/or non-reproductive females are captured.
-Likewise, detection of NLEBs using acoustic equipment and approved software program(s) confirms year-round presence in the project area.

-&lt;sup>82 We recognize that the reproductive condition of captured female NLEBs in early spring may not be possible; however, available data indicates NLEBs are not migrating to different areas from summer to winter so it is likely many of those adult females are indicative of the presence of maternity colonies.
+77 We recognize that the reproductive condition of captured female NLEBs in early spring may not be possible; however, available data indicates NLEBs are not migrating to different areas from summer to winter so it is likely many of those adult females are indicative of the presence of maternity colonies.

-APPENDIX J: GUIDANCE FOR SURVEYING YEAR-ROUND ACTIVE NLEB'S
+APPENDIX J: GUIDANCE FOR SURVEYING YEAR-ROUND ACTIVE NLEBS